thithib/misc-reports/README.md

 # Miscellaneous Reports

-Here are some reports written as part of school projects or other stuff.
+Here are some reports written as part of school projects, internships or other activities.

 ### Spamalysis